kittender/moot/README.md

 Knowing the subject that the game must address, the Facilitator picks the most representative **goal card** which matches the subject's underlying goal.
 The card is placed at the center of the table, visible by everyone.
 A sticky note is placed by its side with the game subject written down on it.
 Each **goal card** defines its winning condition.

-The Facilitator starts the game by exposing his/her understanding of the subject while ending the introduction by inviting people to expose their own understanding and start using a ME card to do so.
+The Facilitator starts the game by exposing his/her understanding of the subject while ending the introduction by inviting people to expose their own understanding and start using a SPEAK card to do so.

 #### Winning the game session
 Each player places his/her pawn before them, and can *move it closer or further* to the goal card to express their appreciation on whether the winning condition is met.